tjpoo92/calculator/README.md

 ## Objective

-This project was to create a working calculator.
+The goal of this project was to create a working calculator.

 The main goals were to: